-Community Schemes Ombud Service (CSOS)
+Community Schemes Ombud Service

-The CSOS is mandated to provide dispute resolution services for community schemes; monitor and control the quality of all governance documentation for sectional title schemes; and take custody of, preserve and provide public access to scheme governance documentation.
+The Community Schemes Ombud Service provides a dispute resolution service for community schemes, monitors and controls the quality of all documentation for sectional title scheme governance, and takes custody of, preserves and provides public access to scheme governance documentation.
+The entity's total budget for 2019/20 was R267.8 million.